FabIndy/ml_indy_housing/reports/english/00_dataset_creation_en.md

-Step 0 — Dataset Creation – ML Indy Housing Project Objective
+# Step 0 : Dataset Creation – ML Indy Housing Project

+**Objective :**

-As part of the ML Indy Housing project, I built my own real estate database entirely from scratch — without relying on any pre-existing public dataset.
+As part of the ML Indy Housing project, I built my own real estate database from scratch, without using any pre-existing public dataset.
-The goal was to create a localized and homogeneous dataset focused on the Indianapolis metropolitan area, in order to model residential house sale prices.
+The goal was to create a localized and homogeneous dataset focused on the Indianapolis region, in order to model house sale prices.

-Methodology
+**Methodology :**

-I developed a Python script (step3_targeted_zip_harvest.py) to automate real estate data collection by ZIP code, using APIs available on RapidAPI, including the Zillow API.
+I developed a Python script (**step3_targeted_zip_harvest.py**) to automate the collection of real estate data by ZIP code using APIs available on RapidAPI, including the Zillow API.
-For each targeted ZIP area, the script performs:
+For each targeted area, the script performs:

-Successive requests to the endpoints /propertyExtendedSearch, /property, and /building.
+- Successive requests to the endpoints /propertyExtendedSearch, /property, and /building

-Progressive enrichment of missing fields (e.g., year built, lot area, geographic coordinates).
+- Progressive enrichment of missing fields (year built, lot area, geographic coordinates, etc.)

-Completeness verification and duplicate filtering before saving.
+- Completeness verification and duplicate filtering before saving

-The process aimed to gather at least 200 properties per ZIP code, covering the main residential areas of Indianapolis and its surroundings (Zionsville, Carmel, Fishers, Greenwood, etc.).
+The process aims to collect at least 200 properties per ZIP code, covering the main residential areas of Indianapolis and its surroundings (Zionsville, Carmel, Fishers, Greenwood, etc.).

-Security and Configuration
+**Security and Configuration :**

-Sensitive parameters (API key, RapidAPI host) are stored in a non-versioned .env file to protect API credentials.
+Sensitive parameters (API key, RapidAPI host) are stored in a non-versioned `.env` file to ensure credential security.
-The script is compatible with a PRO plan (2 requests/second) and includes a retry + exponential backoff mechanism to prevent quota overruns or network failures.
+The script is compatible with a PRO plan (2 requests/s) and integrates a retry mechanism with exponential backoff to avoid quota overruns or network errors.

-Result
+**Result :**

-The final dataset, zillow_indy_10k_enriched.csv, contains several thousand cleaned and harmonized records, with the main explanatory variables required for modeling:
+The final file, `zillow_indy_10k_enriched.csv`, contains several thousand cleaned and harmonized records, with the main explanatory variables needed for modeling:

 sale_price, bedrooms, bathrooms, living_area,
 year_built, lot_area_sqft, zipcode, lat, lon.

-This dataset served as the foundation for the subsequent stages of feature engineering, modeling (RF, XGBoost, LightGBM), and price prediction performance evaluation.
+This dataset then served as the basis for the feature engineering, modeling (RF, XGBoost, LightGBM), and performance evaluation stages of the price prediction model.

-Conclusion
+**Conclusion :**

-This work demonstrates my ability to design a complete dataset from APIs, ensuring data quality, consistency, and traceability — core skills for any applied data science project based on real-world data.
+This approach demonstrates my ability to design a complete dataset from APIs while ensuring data quality, consistency, and traceability — essential skills for any data science project applied to real-world data.